Community wealth building: Other areas

 Preston City Council notes that its model builds on Manchester City Council's "principles of progressive procurement" and mentions Birmingham, Oldham, Salford, Kirklees, Islington, Enfield, Southampton, Wakefield and Bristol as examples of other UK locations implementing similar community wealth building approaches.
 The Centre for Local Economic Strategies sees Manchester's "progressive procurement" as an example of good practice: by 2015/16, community-focussed policy drivers had ensured that 73.1% of the Council's third-party expenditure was placed with organisations based in, or with a branch in, the city, and 90.7% with organisations based in, or with a branch in, Greater Manchester.
 Southampton City Council continues to embrace "progressive practices" in procurement aimed at "deliver[ing] economic, environmental and social benefits through our contracts, ensuring that money generated by Southampton's economy is retained within Southampton's local economy wherever possible".
 Birmingham's approach, adopted with the support of former Council leader John Clancy, focussed on using the area's "significant existing wealth ... more effectively for the benefit of our economy and people".
 Fife and Islington Councils have more recently committed themselves to community wealth building policies.

-At Lewes District Council in East Sussex, the District Council's has incorporated Community Wealth Building into its Council priorities being the first Green Party led council to incorporate community wealth building into its corporate plan and stands as an example Green municipalism.
+Lewes District Council in East Sussex has incorporated Community Wealth Building into its priorities being the first Green Party-led council to incorporate community wealth building into its corporate plan, an example of Green municipalism.